keyz-dev/traffic_model/CALEB/README.md

 Despite the ~96% accuracy the model gave out during training, the results where super awkward (1 out of 10 images tested were on track, 10% accurate)

-Image

 ## Parameter Tuning
 After seeing how inaccuate my model was, i tried to optimize the output by varying some parameters

 1. Number of Filters
 As the Feature extractors in the CNN,

 2. Kernel Size
-    Increasing the number of kernel layers from two to three and from 16, through 32 to 64, i think the model has a greater chance of performing better
+- Increasing the number of kernel layers from two to three and from 16, through 32 to 64, i think the model has a greater chance of performing better
+- Using the kernel regularizer from keras improved the accuracy of the model

 3. Dropout Rate
-    Averaging the number of disabled neurons during training by setting 0.4 helped a lil bit
+- Averaging the number of disabled neurons during training by setting 0.4 helped a lil bit.
+- Disabling more neurons during training led to an accuracy of 50% for my test dataset as it highly prevents overfitting
+-

 4. Number of Epochs
 Increasing the cycles from 10 to 25 added a little bit of precision to the model's prediction

 ## Getting Started with the Training / using the model